Going Bush

 I decided to fix some aluminium rails on the firewall using existing holes, this makes use of otherwise wasted space formally occupied by the rear of the old engine.
 I'll be able to mount the ducted cooling fan for the motor here too.
 I'll mount the charger (when it arrives from China) on the grey painted area above the passenger footwell.

-Whilst looking at the HPEVS website for Ideas I notice they have a liquid cooled 'chill plate' for the Controller, Apparantly they run quite hot if you push a lot of amps through them & can go into "cutback" mode, that sounds too much like Limp Mode, Im quite familliar with Limp Mode as I drive an Iveco 4x4.
+Whilst looking at the HPEVS website for Ideas I notice they have a liquid cooled 'chill plate' for the Controller, Apparently they run quite hot if you push a lot of amps through them & can go into "cutback" mode, that sounds too much like Limp Mode, Im quite familiar with Limp Mode as I drive an Iveco 4x4.

 I had already planned to mount a big heat sink and fan under the controller but I like the chill plate idea better !!